Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Fetch' and the resource 'observations from a stats table', and mentions optional filtering by dimension codes.
-This distinguishes it from sibling tools like search_stats or get_metadata, which serve different purposes.
+The description clearly states the verb 'fetch' and the resource 'observations from a stats table', and optionally filtering by dimension codes.
+This is specific enough to distinguish from sibling tools like 'search_stats' which appears to search the data catalog rather than retrieve observations.
+However, it could be more explicit about the exact scope of data retrieved.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.